Young professionals distribute purple and blue bandanas during an outdoor team building activity.

 8. Innovation Hackathon

-For companies focused on problem-solving and fresh ideas, an innovation hackathon can transform a single day into a catalyst for change.
-Employees form small teams, tackle a challenge (like improving customer experience or streamlining an internal process), and pitch their solutions by day’s end.
+For companies focused on problem-solving and fresh ideas, an innovation hackathon transforms a single day into a catalyst for change.
+Employees form small teams, tackle a challenge (like improving customer experience or streamlining an internal process), and pitch their solutions by day's end.
 The energy is electric: whiteboards covered in ideas, team members collaborating across departments, and the thrill of presenting their big idea.
-Hackathons are not just productive—they’re deeply engaging.

 Description: